jonom/jquery-focuspoint/README.md

 </div>
 ```

 Note: setting `data-image-w` and `data-image-h` is optional but recommended.
-Ommiting these value means your image will not be positined correctly inside the frame until it has finished loading, which may cause a visible jump.
+Omitting these value means your image will not be positioned correctly inside the frame until it has finished loading, which may cause a visible jump.

 #### 4. Fire FocusPoint plugin